 Baricitinib (Olumiant) is supplied by Eli Lilly and Company.
-Baricitinib is licensed for use in the treatment of moderate to severe rheumatoid arthritis and moderate to severe atopic dermatitis.
+Baricitinib is licensed for use in the treatment of moderate to severe rheumatoid arthritis, moderate to severe atopic dermatitis and severe alopecia areata.
 The use of baricitinib as a treatment for COVID-19 is off-label.